 Commonly associated with inadequate protective equipment are crushing injuries, lacerations and burns.
-In more severe claims we see permanent consequences from the injuries, such limited mobility, scarring and psychological trauma.
+In more severe claims we see permanent consequences from the injuries, such as limited mobility, scarring and psychological trauma.
 Common scenarios of inadequate protective equipment claims include:

 If you have been injured as a result of inadequate protective equipment, claiming personal injury compensation can help ease some of the problems you’ll experience and help in a number of ways:

 - It’s your legal right, and if successful will fairly compensate you for injuries that were not your fault.